danielvm-git/binance-trading-robot/README.md

 This is the same [amfchef's](https://github.com/amfchef) binance-trading-robot running on Firebase and Cloud Run hosting a Flask server using Docker.
 I followed this [video](https://www.youtube.com/watch?v=t5EfITuFD9w) and migrated amfchef's [code](https://github.com/amfchef/binance-trading-bot) to run on [Firebase](https://firebase.google.com/)

-IMPORTANT: I'm using it just for longs and just for USDT pairs, it was not tested on BTC pairs or with shorts (borrow stuff still under construction)
+IMPORTANT: I'm using it just for longs and just for USDT pairs, it was not tested on BTC pairs.
+Runned just a feel tests with SHORTS.

 ## Getting Started
 ### Dependencies